The Holocaust in Albania: Aftermath and legacy

 From October to November 1944, the Yugoslav Partisans, supported by both the Western Allies and the Soviet Union, and assisted by the forces of the Bulgarian Fatherland Front and two brigades of Albanian partisans, retook the region of Kosovo as the Germans withdrew.
 The area was reincorporated into Yugoslavia.
 With no chance of victory, the withdrawing Germans helped Albanian collaborators escape the country as the communists drew near.
 Many failed to escape and were executed by the communists upon capture.

 On 28 November 1944, the Albanian Partisans, under the command of Enver Hoxha, emerged victorious in Albania-proper.
 Hoxha subsequently implemented a totalitarian Stalinist government that outlawed all religious activity in the country.
 It is estimated that there were 1,800 Jews in Albania-proper at the end of the Second World War.
 Albania's Jewish population increased eleven-fold between 1939 and 1945.
 The Jewish community in Kosovo never fully recovered from the war.
 Few Jews remained in Kosovo, and many emigrated to Israel during the communist period.
 Similarly, most of Albania's Jews decided to emigrate following the communist takeover.

 In 1999, during the Kosovo War, Israel airlifted a group of Kosovo Albanians to safety and housed them in kibbutzim on Yom HaShoah (Holocaust Remembrance Day).
 The descendant of a Kosovo Albanian family that had sheltered Jews during the war stayed with the descendants of the family that they had sheltered.
 The only public space in Albania dedicated to the Holocaust is a small display inside Tirana's National Historical Museum.
 Consisting of photographs, texts, maps, and wartime documents, it was opened on 29 November 2004.
 A documentary film titled Rescue in Albania, about the survival of Albania's Jews, was released in 2009.
 In 2013, the Government of Kosovo erected a plaque in memory of the Kosovo Jews who perished during the Holocaust.
 As of 2018, 75 Albanians had been recognized by Yad Vashem as Righteous Among the Nations.
+In 2020, a monument to Albanian rescuers of Jews was unveiled in Tirana's Grand Park.
+In 2023, the Albanian government announced that in Tirana a museum will be established in honor of Albanian rescuers of Jews.
+In the same year, a Wall of Honor monument was erected in Prishtina's City Park (Parku i Qytetit) to commemorate the 23 Kosova Albanians who rescued Jews during the Holocaust.